 Whilst an employee’s pension contributions attract tax relief, they do not ordinarily attract National Insurance contribution (NIC) relief.
 However, if an employer makes a contribution to an employee’s pension scheme, then there are no tax or NICs to pay.
 Because of this, a salary sacrifice arrangement is commonly used when it comes to putting money into a pension.

-This type of arrangement can be quite complicated to set up (so you will probably need some professional advice) and may not be suitable in all cases (for example, those on the minimum wage cannot sacrifice salary), however, when appropriate, it can help reduce some of the extra costs that employers will face due to auto enrolment.
+This type of arrangement can be quite complicated to set up (so you will probably need some professional advice) and may not be suitable in all cases, for example, those on the minimum wage cannot sacrifice salary and while non-taxpayers in relief at source schemes will save National Insurance, they will lose the 20% top up into their pension pot, so could be worse off.
+However, when appropriate, it can help reduce some of the extra costs that employers will face due to auto-enrolment.
 A starting point to find out more is to look at the information on GOV.UK.

-For employers new to this, there is some basic guidance on the GOV.UK website.
+For employers new to auto-enrolment there is some basic guidance on GOV.UK.

 There is a useful FAQ’s section on their website.
-There are also detailed help guides on various subjects, including 'Employer duties and defining the workforce', 'Postponement', 'Opting out', 'Re-enrolment', and 'Keeping Records' on their website.
+There are also detailed help guides on various subjects, including 'Employer duties and defining the workforce', 'Postponement', 'Opting out', 'Re-enrolment', and 'Keeping Records'.
 If you still have questions, you can contact them by email or telephone on 0345 600 1011.